satansdeer/satansdeer.github.com/content/legacy-posts/doctype-html/index.md

 Now why, do you need to specify it?

-In the dark ages of the internet, before the web standards, there we two huge browsers: Netscape Navigator and Microsoft Internet Explorer.
-And web pages were usually developed separately for each of them.
+In the dark ages of the internet, before the web standards, there we two browsers: Netscape Navigator and Microsoft Internet Explorer.
+Web pages were developed separately for each of them.

 After the creation of the standards browsers introduced two ways of rendering, one for standards compliant websites and quirks mode to support the legacy sites.